texfaq/texfaq.github.io/FAQ-whatenc.md

 Let's start by defining two concepts, the _character_ and the _glyph_.
-The character is the abstract idea of the ''atom'' of a language or other dialogue: so it might be a letter in an alphabetic language, a syllable in a syllabic language, or an ideogram in an ideographic language.
+The character is the abstract idea of the "atom" of a language or other dialogue: so it might be a letter in an alphabetic language, a syllable in a syllabic language, or an ideogram in an ideographic language.
 The glyph is the mark created on screen or